New to Bitbucket Cloud? Check out our get started guides for new users.

 The workflow we recommend is to do all your pipe development work on a feature branch.
 Set up your pipeline so that any commits on a feature branch will run the tests for you.

-If the tests pass you can then merge to your master branch with confidence.
-This merge triggers a master branch specific pipeline which updates the version of your pipe (we'll talk about how to do that in the next step) and uploads your image to Docker.
+If the tests pass you can then merge to your main branch with confidence.
+This merge triggers a main branch specific pipeline which updates the version of your pipe (we'll talk about how to do that in the next step) and uploads your image to Docker.

 Here's how we setup those pipelines in our bash demo repo: